 The majority of the Trustees are independent.
 In addition, the chair of each Board committee is an independent Trustee.
 Garry Foster is the Chair of the Audit Committee.
-Michael Young is the Chair of the Investment Committee.
+Michael Young is the Chair of the Investment Committee and is the Lead Independent Trustee.
 Sharm Powell is the Chair of the Corporate Governance and Compensation Committee.
 Garry Foster is the primary contact under the Board's "Whistleblower" policy as discussed under "Ethical Business Conduct".
+Effective March 1, 2023, an Independent Committee, composed solely of independent Trustees, has been established, with Garry Foster as Chair, to provide oversight with respect to any related party transactions in which SmartCentres or any of its subsidiaries is a party.

 The independent Trustees meet without the non-independent Trustees and management at every Board meeting and otherwise as they deem necessary.
 The goal of the independent Trustees is to provide corporate governance by overseeing the activities of the Board and management to ensure all decisions are made in the best interests of SmartCentres and its Unitholders.
-The independent Trustees also review, and approve any related party transactions and, if necessary, will hire independent advisors to guide their deliberations.
 The independent Trustees report to the full Board after each meeting with any identified issues.
 Issues requiring further actions will be tabled, responsibility assigned and a reporting deadline agreed upon.